joshua-x-7/GridWorkBench/docs/rst/documentation.rst

 Here are some of the fields that bus objects have:

 * area - the area that contains the bus
-* branches - all the branches contained in the bus
+* branches - all branches contained in the bus
-* gens - all the generator objects contained in the bus
+* gens - all generator objects contained in the bus
-* loads - all the load objects contained in the bus
+* loads - all load objects contained in the bus
 * nominal_kv - the nominal voltage of the bus in kilovolts
-* name - name of the bus
+* name - the bus' name
-* number - number of the bus
+* number - the bus' number
 * region - the region that contains the bus
-* shunts - all the shunts contained in the bus
+* shunts - all shunts contained in the bus
 * sub - the substation that contains the bus
 * vang - the bus' voltage angle in degrees
 * vpu - the bus' per-unit voltage